Light and fluffy marshmallow frosting. Delicious to eat and easy to make!

 This frosting is so much fun.
 Watching egg whites and sugar go from clear, eggy liquid to light and billowy clouds of marshmallow deliciousness is like watching a magic trick.

-We’ll be using this frosting next in a recipe next week and since cooked frosting always intimidated me when I first started baking, I thought I’d give this one its own post before then and walk through it step-by-step.
+I’ll be using this frosting next in a recipe next week and since cooked frosting always intimidated me when I first started baking, I thought I’d give this one its own post before then and walk through it step-by-step.

 First, you’re going to whisk eggs, sugar, cream of tarter, and salt in a large heat-proof bowl or the bowl of your stand mixer.
 Heat an inch of water (fill the pot up to your first knuckle) in a large pot until simmering and place bowl of egg whites over the water.
 Make sure the bottom of the bowl is not touching the boiling water.